senakasjp/prescribe/USER_GUIDE.md

 - **Edit Profile**: Update your personal information including name and country
 - **Real-time Updates**: Profile changes are reflected immediately in the UI
 - **Form Pre-population**: Edit form automatically shows your current values
-- **Data Persistence**: Profile changes are saved to the database and persist across sessions
+- **Data Persistence**: Profile changes are saved to Firebase and persist across sessions

 ### **🔥 Firebase Integration**
 - **Dual Authentication**: Both Google and local authentication methods are supported
 - **Automatic Sync**: Doctor records are automatically created in Firebase regardless of login method
 - **Pharmacist Connection**: Pharmacists can now connect to doctors seamlessly
-- **Cross-Platform**: Works with both localStorage and Firebase data storage
+- **Cloud Data**: All data stored in Firebase Firestore for reliability and scalability

 ## 👨‍⚕️ For Doctors